Zarumoth/PurrfectShot/README.md

 ### ⚙️ Management (CRUD)

-- **Add Cat**: Use the "Add Cat" button to introduce a new member to the household.
-- **Upload Photo**: Upload new memories via the "Upload" button.
-You can assign the photo to a specific cat.
-- **Edit/Delete**:
+- **Add Cat / Upload Photo**: Introduce new members or upload memories.
-	- Manage cat profiles (Edit details or Archive them).
+- **Edit/Delete**: Manage cat profiles (Edit or Archive) and photos.
-	- Manage photos (Edit captions or Delete permanently).
-	- Note: Archiving a cat hides it from the main lists but preserves its photos in history.
+	Note: Archiving a cat hides it from the main lists but preserves its photos in history.

----

-### 🧪 Test Account Credentials

-To test administrative features, use the seeded account:
-- **Email**: admin@purrfect.com
-- **Password**: Admin123!

-**Note**: Currently, the system allows all registered users to perform CRUD operations (Family mode).
+- **Admin Dashboard**: A dedicated Area for Administrators to manage users (AJAX role assignment), restore archived profiles, or perform permanent hard deletes.

 ---